5.5.1 Using "zero-copy"

 publisher_ = this->create_publisher_hbmem<hbmem_pubsub::msg::SampleMessage>(

-// Timer, calls timer_callback every 40 milliseconds for message publishing
+// Set up a timer that calls timer_callback every 40 milliseconds to send messages

 timer_ = this->create_wall_timer(